skrabe/OmegleAI/README.md

 # How to launch

- 1. Clone the code : `git clone https://github.com/skrabe/OmegleAI.git`
+ 1. Download the OmegleAI folder.
  2. Install all required dependencies.
  3. Once installed run it with VSCode or via command prompt by running `python omegleai.py` when located in the OmegleAI folder.
  4. You are ready to go. **Enjoy!**